 - Percussion: Play a solo or etude on your selected instrument, a demonstration of time is important

 - Timpani: Tuning, dynamics, and ability to move around the drums

 - Mallets: Facility (scales may be used in addition to the solo) and multiple mallet technique

 - Complete the free online application for admission.

-- April 13: Award recipients are notified; applicants not selected for an award will also be notified.
+- April 15: Award recipients are notified; applicants not selected for an award will be notified on the Application Portal.

 The faculty of the Visual and Performing Arts Department is interested in hearing and seeing artistic work by students who have been accepted into any major on campus.
 Students are evaluated on artistic quality and proficiency of presented work.
 Faculty will consider needs in programs and ensembles and the ways in which student abilities can be utilized in the department.